Live in San Francisco (John McLaughlin and Jimmy Herring album): Reception

 In a review for All About Jazz, Mike Jacobs wrote: "There's an undeniable thrill transmitted in the opening blasts of 'Meeting of the Spirits' on this record.
 Embodied in them are not only the first bracing salvos heralding the MO's birth in 1971, but also the promise of their long hoped-for reincarnation.
 From those notes on, that promise is gratifyingly fulfilled."

 Stuart Nicholson of Jazzwise stated that the musicians' "combined power captures the spirit of the original Mahavishnu Orchestra, with McLaughlin making the hairs on the back of your neck well and truly stand to attention.
 Comparisons between then and now miss the point, it's clear McLaughlin wanted to exit the international touring circuit with a bang, leaving his audience wanting more, and he succeeded."

-Jazz Weekly's George W. Harris called the program "a testosterone filled evening of the best that jazz-rock has to offer," and commented: "All throughout McLaughlin sounds electrifyingly both at peace and inspired, and while he may not have all of the chops he once had... he still has the vision."
+Jazz Weeklys George W. Harris called the program "a testosterone filled evening of the best that jazz-rock has to offer," and commented: "All throughout McLaughlin sounds electrifyingly both at peace and inspired, and while he may not have all of the chops he once had... he still has the vision."

 A reviewer for Sounds of Surprise wrote: "McLaughlin's message is still that an open mind and peaceful heart are the keys to both musical and human progression – that hasn't changed much over the years.
 And also that good music needs an element of madness.
 Anyone who has found solace and inspiration in his work over the years, as I have, will find this a moving and important album."